After graduating from law school, Kate served as a federal law clerk at both the trial court and appellate levels.

 +

-Kate received her undergraduate degree from Centre College (BA, summa cum laude, Phi Beta Kappa 2002) and her law school degree from the University of Michigan Law School (JD, cum laude, 2007).
+Kate received her undergraduate degree from Centre College (B.A., summa cum laude, Phi Beta Kappa 2002) and her law school degree from the University of Michigan Law School (J.D., cum laude, 2007).

 • Court Admissions